Beneficiaries

 History

-Founded and produced by the Silicon Valley Leadership Group Foundation, the Applied Materials Silicon Valley Turkey Trot is now the largest Thanksgiving Day race in America.
-It allows participants to start Thanksgiving Day off on the right foot before the big games and the big meal, the parades, and the pies.
-It is a celebration of generosity and fitness with a diverse group of runners and walkers committed to investing in their community.
-It now benefits four valuable charities: Second Harvest Silicon Valley, The Health Trust, Healthier Kids Foundation, and Second Harvest Food Bank Santa Cruz County.
+Founded and produced by the Silicon Valley Leadership Group Foundation, the Applied Materials Silicon Valley Turkey Trot celebrates generosity and wellness with a diverse group of runners and walkers committed to investing in their community.

 Healthier Kids Foundation Santa Clara County believes that one child without access to health coverage is one child too many.
 Its mission is to ensure access to and advocacy for health care services for all children through innovative, family-oriented approaches.
 Their strategies for achieving this mission are to engage in resource development, programming, and outreach on behalf of the underserved members of our community.

-Second Harvest Silicon Valley is a trusted leader dedicated to ending local hunger.
+Second Harvest of Silicon Valley is a trusted leader dedicated to ending local hunger.
 Since its inception in 1974, Second Harvest has become one of the largest food banks in the nation, providing food to over one-quarter of a million people each month.
 The Food Bank mobilizes individuals, companies, and community partners to connect people to the nutritious food they need.
 Nearly half of the food distributed is fresh produce.
 Second Harvest plays a major role in promoting federal nutrition programs and educating families on how to make healthier food choices.

 Second Harvest Food Bank Santa Cruz County joined as a beneficiary in 2013.
 One in four children in Santa Cruz County suffers from malnutrition.
 Second Harvest Food Bank Santa Cruz is working to ensure that every child has the healthy food they need to thrive.